Title: | Minimalist Async Evaluation Framework for R |

 progress indicator.

 Multiple map is performed automatically over the rows of an object with ‘dim’ attributes such as a matrix or dataframe.
-This is most often the desired behaviour.
+This is most often the desired behaviour in these cases.

 To map over columns instead, first wrap a dataframe in